caseyhadden/caseyhadden.github.io/source/eternal/index.markdown

 into Eternal to further work with your pool and determine which of your factions is strongest.

+NOTE: At the current time, influence strangers and banners are not included in the card value pool.
+You'll need to include these manually.

 <select id="threshold">
   <option value="4.5">4.5</option>
   <option value="4.0">4.0</option>